MicrosoftDocs/appcenter-docs/docs/analytics/faq.md

 **Why is my "OS Distribution" chart showing more devices than the number of installs?**

 OS Distribution counts are not snapshots.
 They are counts of devices that match the selected time period.
-For example, if users massively upgrade from one version to the next one within the selected time period, they will be counted in both versions.
+For example, if users upgrade from one OS version to a newer version within the selected time period, they will be counted in both OS versions.
+If a significant number of users upgrade within the time period, the overlap could cause noticeably more devices in the "OS Distribution" chart than the number of installs.

 **Why is the country information not showing? / The country information doesn't seem to be correct.**